dell/csi-baremetal/docs/proposals/extender-readiness-check.md

 - For RKE/Vanilla - deploy patcher
 2. Try to trigger restart
 - For Openshift - recreate configmap
-- For RKE/Vanilla - restart the appropriate Patcher (Patcher will force update manifest after start)
+- For RKE/Vanilla - recreate configmap and patcher daemonset

 Problems:
 - a way to force Kube-Scheduler restart in Patcher is not clear